Planning for Success in 2024: An Outside idea

 Mike Tyson said everyone has a plan until they get punched in the face.
-Dwight D Eisenhower said planning is futile, the act of planning is indispensable.
+Dwight D Eisenhower said planning is futile, but the act of planning is indispensable.

-What they meant is that the moment you start to act on your plan, the battlefield changes, your competitors and customers don’t read your plan.
+What they meant is that the moment you start to act on your plan, the battlefield changes, and your competitors and customers don’t read your plan.

 Here’s the thing about planning…

-For every one minute you spend doing it, you’ll save at least 10 minutes in implementation.
+For every minute you spend doing it, you’ll save at least 10 minutes in implementation.
 Whilst planning won’t guarantee a result, it will give you clarity and focus, arguably the 2 single most important determinants between success and failure.